The Best WordPress Themes for Churches in 2026 (Free + Premium)

 Best for: Churches that want speed, flexibility, and room to grow.

-Kadence Pro is our top pick for a church WordPress theme, and it is not particularly close.
+Kadence Pro is our top premium pick, and it is not particularly close.
 The free version alone is more capable than most premium themes, and the Pro upgrade adds header/footer builders, conditional content, and WooCommerce integration if you ever need an online store for merch or resources.

 What sets Kadence apart is its dedicated church starter template.
 You get sermon sections, event listings, giving integration, and a clean homepage layout, all importable with one click.
 From there, you customize colors, fonts, and content to match your church’s identity.